Chris Kraus: I Love Dick (1997 / 2006)

 There's a lot of madness in New Zealand.
 A famous poem by Alistair Campbell, Like You I'm Trapped, was written to his unnamed suicidal wife who'd been diagnosed as schizophrenic.
 Like You I'm Trapped claims the poet's right to project himself into another person's psychic situation.
 It's a beautiful poem but I don't know if I believe it.
 There's a lot of madness in New Zealand because it's a mean and isolated little country.
 Anyone who feels too much or radiates extremity gets very lonely. (p.
 227)It all reminds me a bit of Kendrick Smithyman's poem "Colville."
 Everyone he met from there told him "Oh, it's not like that now."
-So much so that he actually renamed the poem "Colville 1964" for Vincent O'Sullivan's 1970 Anthology of Twentieth Century New Zealand Poetry.
+So much so that he actually retitled the poem "Colville 1964" for Ian Wedde & Harvey McQueen's 1985 Penguin Book of New Zealand Verse.
 But, you know, it is still like that.
 Check out my 2010 blogpost on the subject if you doubt me.

 Like Smithyman's poem, Kraus's analysis of New Zealand remains (mostly) valid because it's so dispassionate.
 She has nothing to gain or lose from placating or offending us.
 Our cultural gatekeepers and arbiters are not hers.
 She's succeeded in getting out there, "overseas," and has constructed her own cool hipster universe there.